-Hanukkah kicks off on Sunday, December 18, and ends Monday, December 26, bringing with it the many food and food-related traditions central to the eight-day holiday.
-As usual, a number of New Orleans restaurants, bakeries, and pop-ups offer traditional comfort foods and desserts to help celebrate — from piping hot savory latkes and tender wagyu brisket to sweet jelly-filled donuts and flaky babka.
+Hanukkah kicks off this year on the evening of Thursday, December 7, and ends Friday, December 15, bringing with it the many food and food-related traditions central to the eight-day holiday.
+As usual, several New Orleans restaurants, bakeries, and pop-ups offer traditional comfort foods and desserts to help celebrate — from piping hot savory latkes and tender wagyu brisket to sweet jelly-filled donuts and flaky babka.
 If you’re building a spread for a Hanukkah feast, looking for a festive night out complete with ceremonial menorah lighting, or simply looking for some traditional sweets, here are the best options for all things Hanukkah in New Orleans.

 801 Frenchmen Street

-If you buy one bakery-made challah for Hanukkah this year, let it be from Ayu Bakehouse.
-The still-new modern bakery on Frenchmen Street is remarkable, from baguettes and seeded sourdough to sweet pastries and specialty pies.
+If you buy one bakery-made challah or babka for Hanukkah this year, let it be from Ayu Bakehouse.
+The fantastic bakery on Frenchmen Street hits it out of the park every time, from baguettes and seeded sourdough to sweet pastries and specialty pies.
 Call for availability.

 3264 Dauphine Street

-The reliably fantastic neighborhood bakery is frying up sufganiyot and latkes and baking fresh regulach in chocolate, apricot, or raspberry.
-Expect a variety of latkes made with beet, sweet potato, broccoli, or potato, served in boxes of six with sour cream and house apple sauce.
-Call or order online for pickup between December 18 and December 24.
+The always fantastic neighborhood bakery is frying up sufganiyot and potato latkes and baking chocolate babka and chocolate, apricot, or poppyseed rugelach for Hanukkah this year.
+Call or order online for pickup between December 7 and December 14.